-Verizon Galaxy Nexus set to receive software update to Android 4.0.2Alex Wagner - Deputy Managing Editor, News Desk
+Verizon Galaxy Nexus set to receive software update to Android 4.0.2Alex Wagner - Editorial Director of News and Content

 Picking up a Verizon Galaxy Nexus today?
 Looks like you'll be getting a nice little gift in the form of a software update shortly after activating your new toy.
 Verizon has posted a new PDF on its Galaxy Nexus support site detailing the ICL53F update, which includes a bump up to Android 4.0.2 as well as a handful of bug fixes.
 As usual, we've got the full change log for the 10.7MB down below so you can know what you're getting yourself into when you hit that "Install now" button.